Fourth-Party Vendors: Managing Risk Throughout the Extended Supply Chain

 • Do you have a contract with them right now?

-• What kind of client information is shared with them?
+• What kind of client information do they have access to?

 • Will any of the vendor services be performed in another country?